Archie9010/Quiz/README.md

 # Big Quiz

-Welcome to [Big Quiz]() Big Quiz is a free web application for all your knowledge needs.
+Welcome to [Big Quiz](https://archie9010.github.io/Quiz/) Big Quiz is a free web application for all your knowledge needs.
 The topics currently available are: Geography, Science, Anatomy and Astronomy.
 With Big Quiz, you can easily and efficiently refresh or expand on what you already know.
-Idea of design of this app is to keep it simple and easy to navigate.
+Website was desinged with idea to be simple and easy to use with minimal complexity.

 ![mockup](assets/media/mockup.png)